New Quality Care Measures Coming to Nursing Home Compare

 The data will be published on the Nursing Home Compare website in April 2016.
 Beginning in July, five of the new measures will employ a Five-Star Quality Ratings system.

-If you are concerned about the quality of care your loved one is receiving while in a nursing home, contact the nursing home abuse lawyers at The Bell Law Firm today to talk about your situation and legal options.
+If you are concerned about the quality of care your loved one is receiving while in a nursing home, contact the nursing home abuse lawyers at Stewart Bell, PLLC today to talk about your situation and legal options.
 We care about our elderly citizens and their families, and we are here to help.